-That makes sense because semantically, it doesn’t make sense.
+That is understandable because semantically, it doesn’t make sense.
 But here’s the thing—users don’t care about coding semantics when they’re filling out a form.
 If they come to an address field, and the first thing they do after tapping into it is change into the numeric keyboard, that’s tedious.
 If you give them the proper keyboard first, they’re happier.
 Happier users tend to complete forms more often!

 A Word About Validation

 The html5 inputs come with automatic validation, which sounds great on the surface, but if you’re using things the way I suggest here, the auto-validation done by the browser will not be what you want.
 If you choose type=”number” for a street address, the browser will most likely think the value entered is not valid.
 Same goes for most things you enter as type=”tel”.

 Drop the Drop-down Inputs

 Since the beginning of web browsers, the drop-down input type has been a staple of forms.
 And for good reason!
 It’s a very space-efficient method for presenting your users a set of options from which to choose.

 However, it becomes quite a pain to use them on mobile devices.
 Here’s an example of the Add To Cart section of a product on the ASOS website (British apparel retailer).
 For most items, to add to the cart you must specify a color and a size.
 ASOS uses drop-downs for both of these choices.